microaeris/easy6502/aeris_6502_style_guide.md

 The end of the zero page will be dedicated as a data stack.
 Starting from $00FF and growing towards $0000, temporary data can be pushed onto this stack.
 The max depth of the data stack should be kept to 32 bytes.
-The data stack will be primarily used to store parameters and return values.
+The data stack will be primarily used to store subroutine parameters and return values.

 The data stack pointer (DSP) is located at $0000 and contains the byte address representing the top of the data stack, which is the next free address that can